tommymarshall/jQuery-Kittn/README.md

 jQuery Kittn will then turn any element that has a `data-kittn="true"` attribute into a toggable snippet.
 Pretty cool, eh?

-## Usage
+### Toggling Kittn and Usage
-Add the code above then hold the **Alt** key and click on an outlined (or other custom style you set) element.
+After adding the above code to your site, open it up in the browser and hit the **Alt** key.
+Elements matching the selector you sent to the plugin will be outlined (or other custom style you set).
 Kittn automatically removes the style applied by the plugin and the `data-kittn` attribute from the markup.
-Kittn also allows for nested parts kit code snippets.
+Kittn also allows for nested parts kit code snippets, so you don't want to worry about uncessary code being outputted in the snippet viewer.

-## Optional Parameters
+### Default/Optional Parameters

     $('[data-kittn="true"]').kittn({
         clipboardPath: "ZeroClipboard.swf",